Memory security in Go

 A few months ago, while working on dissident, I started looking around for guidance on how I should manage encryption keys.
-I found a few references here and there, but the best method I could patch together, with the limited information I had, was something like:
+I found a few references here and there, but the best I happened to put together with the limited information available was something like:

 A short time later, I realised that beef was kicking off.
 As it turned out, the aforementioned approach was fundamentally flawed as one thing hadn’t been accounted for: the garbage-collector.
 It goes around doing whatever it feels like doing; making a copy here; moving something around there; it’s a real pain from a security standpoint.

-I really didn’t have a choice at that point: I had to dedicate all the time I could spare to the project, for the ten days it took to develop and release the fix.
+I really didn’t have a choice at that point: I had to dedicate time to the project, for the ten days it took to develop and release the fix.

 A few people had mentioned wrapping libsodium, but I wanted a pure-go solution, so that wasn’t ideal.
-Instead, myself and one of my closest friends, @dotcppfile, began analysing how libsodium actually worked.
-Well, I say “we”; more like he pretty much audited the entire library while I checked the documentation and implemented the relevant system calls.
+Instead myself and dotcppfile began analysing how libsodium actually worked.
+He began auditing that while I researched some protection strategies and implemented APIs for the relevant system calls.

 Within a few days, we had a pretty solid understanding of libsodium and we were ready with a new and improved plan.
 I think the best way to explain it is to introduce you to the end product: memguard.

 Alright, now say you need to generate an encryption key and store it securely.
-You would probably write something like:
+What’s the process?

-LockedBuffer is created, filled with cryptographically-secure random bytes.
-When creating it, the first thing we do is calculate the number of pages that we have to allocate.
-In this case, the length of the buffer is 32 bytes and we can assume the system page-size to be 4096 bytes.
+Well first we need some memory from the OS, so we need to determine the number of pages that we have to allocate.
+In this case the length of the buffer is 32 bytes and we can assume the system page-size to be 4096 bytes.
 The data is stored between two guard pages and is prepended with a random canary of length 32 bytes (more on these later).
 So, since the data and the canary together will comfortably fit into a single page, we need to allocate just three pages.

 But we can’t ask the Go runtime for the memory—since then it is free to mess around with it—so how do we do it?
 Well, there are a few ways to accomplish this, but we decided to go with Joseph Richey’s suggestion of using mmap(2) (or VirtualAlloc on Windows), since the system-call is natively implemented, and that allowed us to avoid a dirty cgo solution.

-Well, the Unix system-calls were natively-implemented at least, the Windows ones were not.
+But actually, of course only the Unix system-calls were natively-implemented, the Windows ones were not.
 Luckily, there was this library by Alex Brainman that we could vendor instead, and it proved invaluable.
 (I did later add the missing system-calls to the standard library to remove the dependency.)